developwithpassion/fakes-rspec/README.md

 An example of using the occurs method would be as follows:

-###Determine whether a call was not made between a certain number of times
+###Determine whether a call was made between a certain number of times
 ```ruby
 it "should be able to determine if a call was made on a fake" do
   the_fake = fake